 Technically, a person in the renounced order of life, a sannyasi, can also be called a sadhu because he renounces everything—his home, his comfort, his friends, his relatives along with his duties towards family and friends.
 In fact, a true spiritualist gives up his duties towards his country also because he knows that he, as a spirit soul, does not belong to a particular country or religion.
 His mission is to help all people of all countries and all faiths.
 He renounces everything for the sake of the Supreme Personality of Godhead.
 He knows that preaching God consciousness or Krishna consciousness is the best possible help one can do to the world.
 However, if someone renounces all worldly obligations for personal sense gratification, he is an escapist no better than other selfish persons.
 Such persons are surely punished by the laws of nature as they take undue advantage of their sadhu profile.

 Some pseudo spiritualists say that God is only an imaginary sentiment.
 Some say that one can become God by enlightenment.
 And some others say that we are simply a bunch of chemicals and will cease to exist once the body is dead.
 None of them make sense to a wise person.
-These polluted concepts and people promoting them are the greatest enemies of the world.
+These concoctions and people promoting them are the greatest enemies of the world.
 No society can be peaceful in a godless civilization.

 A person who denies the existence of God, as a person, in effect denies his own existence.
 This can be understood by proper reasoning and hearing from a sadhu.
 Bogus sadhus themselves do not know what is God, who is God, and as such cannot guide others on that path.
 When a blind man guides another blind man, both of them are destined to fall in the long run.